venkateshsathya/RML22/README.md

 5. The third cell tests and plots accuracy versus SNR and a confusion matrix.
 6. The five types of datasets that could be generated are clean(no artifacts), with thermal noise over clean dataset (AWGN), with clock effects(SRO/CFO/phase offset) on clean dataset, with fading over clean dataset and the final one RML22 with all artifacts.
 The default code generates RML22.

+### To generate your own dataset, you need the following GNU radio dependencies.
+You can also skip installing the dependencies if you do not wish to generate your own dataset and directly download [RML22](https://drive.google.com/drive/folders/1awGJyI7D-IvWZXKW9-llc6p08owTG28Q?usp=sharing) and train your model on this.

 ##### **Instructions to install GNURadio module and out-of-tree GR-MAPPER module.**  :cowboy_hat_face:
 ```